Marquette Asset Management LLC Boosts Stock Position in Osiris Acquisition Corp (NYSE:OSI)

-Marquette Asset Management LLC grew its stake in Osiris Acquisition Corp (NYSE:OSI – Get Rating) by 91.0% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 11,913 shares of the company’s stock after purchasing an additional 5,676 shares during the period.
-Marquette Asset Management LLC’s holdings in Osiris Acquisition were worth $115,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Marquette Asset Management LLC boosted its holdings in Osiris Acquisition Corp (NYSE:OSI – Get Rating) by 91.0% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 11,913 shares of the company’s stock after acquiring an additional 5,676 shares during the period.
+Marquette Asset Management LLC’s holdings in Osiris Acquisition were worth $115,000 at the end of the most recent reporting period.

-Other hedge funds also recently bought and sold shares of the company.
-Robinson Capital Management LLC grew its position in shares of Osiris Acquisition by 245.3% in the third quarter.
-Robinson Capital Management LLC now owns 10,431 shares of the company’s stock valued at $102,000 after purchasing an additional 7,410 shares in the last quarter.
-Toroso Investments LLC acquired a new position in Osiris Acquisition in the third quarter valued at approximately $102,000.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+Goldman Sachs Group Inc. acquired a new position in Osiris Acquisition in the third quarter valued at approximately $4,008,000.
+Corbyn Investment Management Inc. MD acquired a new position in Osiris Acquisition in the third quarter valued at approximately $441,000.
+Oaktree Capital Management LP acquired a new position in Osiris Acquisition in the third quarter valued at approximately $1,473,000.
 Dark Forest Capital Management LP acquired a new position in Osiris Acquisition in the third quarter valued at approximately $210,000.
-Corbyn Investment Management Inc. MD acquired a new position in Osiris Acquisition in the third quarter valued at approximately $441,000.
-Finally, Oaktree Capital Management LP acquired a new position in Osiris Acquisition in the third quarter valued at approximately $1,473,000.
-Institutional investors and hedge funds own 62.40% of the company’s stock.
+Finally, Robinson Capital Management LLC lifted its holdings in Osiris Acquisition by 245.3% in the third quarter.
+Robinson Capital Management LLC now owns 10,431 shares of the company’s stock valued at $102,000 after acquiring an additional 7,410 shares during the last quarter.
+Hedge funds and other institutional investors own 62.40% of the company’s stock.

 OSI opened at $9.71 on Friday.
 Osiris Acquisition Corp has a one year low of $9.56 and a one year high of $9.90.
 The business’s 50 day moving average price is $9.68 and its 200 day moving average price is $9.71.